 Tips for Building a Modified Keto Diet

 - Stick to carbs that are complex in nature.
 Avoid simple carbs like white rice, bread and pasta.
 Stick with carbs that provide a good source of fiber and take a longer time to digest such as vegetables and whole grains.
-These carbs will reduce blood glucose spiking and help direct the body to utilize available energy first.
+These carbs will reduce blood sugar spiking and help direct the body to utilize available energy first.

 - Eat plenty of vegetables including leafy greens, fresh and raw, or steamed and roasted.
-Vegetables provide soluble fiber, phyto-nutrients, vitamins and minerals that help cleanse the body, but will also fill us up, reducing hunger between meals.
+Vegetables provide soluble fiber, phyto-nutrients, vitamins and minerals that help cleanse the body, but will also fill us up, reducing hunger and cravings between meals.

 - Choose lean sources of protein that provide all the essential amino acids that are needed to build and repair muscle.
 Vary your protein choices including chicken, beef, fish, whole eggs, cottage cheese, grass-fed dairy, green pea protein, quinoa and even beans.

 - Add good fats from a wide variety of sources to ensure you get a mix of both polyunsaturated and monounsaturated sources from foods such as olives, nuts, seeds, avocados, whole eggs and fatty fish.